 Exciting adventures to be had all year round

-Enjoy the peace and tranquility of the woodlands and gardens, or the livelier atmosphere of the Walled Garden
+Enjoy the peace and tranquility of the woodlands, gardens and meadows, or the livelier atmosphere of the Walled Garden

 The Georgian splendour of the Grade II* listed Upton House makes for a fabulous venue for any special occasion, from wedding ceremonies and receptions to business meetings and corporate away days [more here].

 The House is open to the public on certain Sundays of the year, when tours of the ground floor rooms are offered with knowledgeable guides from The Friends of Upton Country Park.
 Please visit www.uptoncountrypark.org for details.

 Walled Garden and summer Splash Fountain